-An application will be closed from the Housing Register under the following circumstances:

-- I. If the applicant requests this - II.
+- 3.8.1.
+An application will be closed from the Housing Register under the following circumstances: - Ι. If the applicant requests this - II.
 If the applicant is no longer eligible for an offer of accommodation - III.
 If the applicant no longer qualifies for an offer of accommodation - IV.
-When an applicant is housed through Ideal Choice Homes - V. When an applicant completes a mutual exchange - VI.
+When an applicant is housed through Ideal Choice Homes - ٧.
+When an applicant completes a mutual exchange - VI.
 When an applicant fails to comply with the review process - VII.
 When an applicant moves and fails to update their application with this information - VIII.
-When the applicant does not respond to a request for further information within 28 days from a reminder letter being sent

-In circumstances (II) and (III), the applicant will be notified in writing and informed of the reason why their application has been cancelled and of their right to request a review of that decision.

-Should an applicant whose application is cancelled in circumstances (I), (VI), (VII) and (VIII) wish to re-join the Housing Register they will need to complete a new application, using their previous application number and they will be given a new effective date.
-However, if an applicant contacts Lancaster City Council within 3 months of their application being closed and the applicant still qualifies to join the Lancaster Housing Register, the applicant can be reinstated without the loss of their waiting time.
+When the applicant does not respond to a request for further information within 28 days from a reminder letter being sent - 3.8.2.
+In circumstances (II) and (III), the applicant will be notified in writing and informed of the reason why their application has been cancelled and of their right to request a review of that decision. - 3.8.3.
+Should an applicant whose application is cancelled in circumstances (I), (VI), (VII) and (VIII) wish to re-join the Housing Register, they will need to complete a new application, using their previous application number and they will be given a new effective date.
+However, if an applicant contacts Lancaster City Council within 3 months of their application being closed, and the applicant still qualifies to join the Lancaster Housing Register, the applicant can be reinstated without the loss of their waiting time.

-3.9 Changes in circumstances
+3.9.
+Changes in circumstances

-It is the applicant's responsibility to notify Lancaster City Council of any changes in their circumstances which could affect whether they qualify or are eligible to join the Housing Register or the priority for rehousing.
+3.9.1.
+It is the applicant's responsibility to notify the Ideal Choice Homes team at Lancaster City Council of any changes in their circumstances which could affect whether they qualify or are eligible to join the housing register or their priority for rehousing.

-3.10 Ideal Choice Homes Banding Scheme
+3.10.
+Ideal Choice Homes banding scheme

-All applicants who qualify to join the Housing Register will have their applications assessed under the Banding Scheme set out below.
-There are five bands and these reflect the applicant's housing need.
+- All applicants who qualify to join the housing register, will have their applications assessed under the Banding Scheme set out below.
+There are five bands, and these reflect the applicant's housing need.

-- Band A Emergency Housing Need
+- Band A Emergency housing need

-- Band B High Housing Need
+- Band B High housing need

-- Band C Medium Housing Need
+- Band C Medium housing need

-- Band D Low Housing Need
+- Band D Low housing need

-- Band E Very Low or No Housing Need
+- Band E Very low or no housing need

-Band F - Social and Supported Housing Tenants Moving to Make the Best Use of the Social Housing Stock
+- Band F Social and supported housing tenants moving to make the best use of the social housing stock

-Within each band there are a number of factors.
+3.10.2.
+Within each band there are several factors.
 Ideal Choice Homes will consider the facts of your application against each of these factors.
-If several factors apply to your case you will be placed in the band containing the highest ranking factors within Band A to F.
+If several factors apply to your case, you will be placed in the band containing the highest-ranking factors, within Band A to F.

-Band A - Emergency Housing Need
+Band A - Emergency housing need

-- You have been assessed by Lancaster City Council as being homeless and in priority need. - You have been assessed as having an emergency medical need - Your home is in emergency disrepair and a prohibition order has been served on your property - You are escaping violence or threats of violence of a traumatic event, where there is an immediate and serious risk to the household - You have another emergency housing need due to exceptional circumstances as identified by the Local Authority, Police, Health Authority or Social Services
+- You have been assessed by Lancaster City Council as being homeless and in priority need. - You have been assessed as having an emergency medical need - Your home is in emergency disrepair and a prohibition order has been served on your property - You are escaping violence or threats of violence of a traumatic event, where there is an immediate and serious risk to the household - You have another emergency housing need due to exceptional circumstances, as identified by the local authority, police, health authority or social services

-Band B - High Housing Need
+Band B - High housing need